instance01/MinigamesAPI/APIv2/src/site/markdown/dev_theory_minigame.md

     com.github.mce.minigames.api.MglibInterface.register(PluginProviderInterface)

-A plugin may create multiple minigames if it likes to.
+A plugin must not create multiple minigames.

 Having a look at the PluginProviderInterface you will see that a minigame is made of several helpers.